AVSLab/basilisk/docs/source/Support/Coder/addSphinxDoc.rst

 Adding Documentation to a Basilisk Folder
 -----------------------------------------
 Some modules in Basilisk are organized into sub-folders.
-If you want to add documentation to a particular sub-folder, as is done with :ref:`power` found at ``src/simulation/power``, then add the name the restructured text file inside that folder and call it ``_doc.rst``.
+If you want to add documentation to a particular sub-folder, as is done with :ref:`Folder_power` found at ``src/simulation/power``, then add the name the restructured text file inside that folder and call it ``_doc.rst``.
 If a file with this name is found, then its contents will be parsed ahead of show the folders files or sub-folders.

 Overriding the Folder's Auto-Generated ``index.rst`` File